-October is here and that means the start of flu season around the globe.
-Influenza has spread at epidemic levels in recent years, so it’s important for your staff to be prepared to collect and test influenza specimen samples.
-We’ve put together this guide at the bottom of this post as a quick reference for your staff in handling flu season.
+So, it’s more important than ever for your staff to be prepared to collect and test influenza specimen samples.
+We’ve put together a guide, at the bottom of this post, as a quick reference for your staff in handling flu season.

 You can also download our flu infographic here.